 Executive Incentive Compensation Plan.
-The EICP is intended to be a performance-based compensation plan under Section 162(m) of the Internal Revenue Code.
+The EICP was designed to be a performance-based compensation plan under Section 162(m) of the Internal Revenue Code.
 The Company's executive officers, as determined by the Compensation Committee of the Board, are eligible to participate in the EICP.
 At the beginning of each fiscal year, the Compensation Committee establishes a goal, which may be a range from a minimum to a maximum attainable bonus, based on one or more of the following measures:

-- Earnings
+- · Earnings

-- Earnings per share
+- · Earnings per share

 - Sales

-- Market share
+- · Market share

-- Operating or net cash flows
+- · Operating or net cash flows

-- Pre-tax profits
+- · Pre-tax profits

 - Earnings before interest and taxes (EBIT)

-- Return on invested capital
+- · Return on invested capital

 - · Economic value added

 - Return on inventory

 - EBIT margin

-- Sales per square foot
+- · Sales per square foot

 - Comparable store sales

 The EICP provides that the goal may be different for different executives.
 The goals can change annually to support our business objectives.
 After the end of each fiscal year, the Compensation Committee must certify the attainment of goals under the EICP and direct the amount to be paid to each participant in cash.
-See "Compensation Discussion and Analysis" on page 21 for more information about the EICP.
+The EICP, along with other plans designed in accordance with Section 162(m), will be reviewed for needed changes as guidance is released by the Internal Revenue Service.
+See "Compensation Discussion and Analysis" on page 20 for more information about the EICP.

 Executive Stock Purchase Plan.
 The Executive Stock Purchase Plan permits participants to acquire AutoZone common stock in excess of the purchase limits contained in AutoZone's Employee Stock Purchase Plan.
 Because the Executive Stock Purchase Plan is not required to comply with the requirements of Section 423 of the Internal Revenue Code, it has a higher limit on the percentage of a participant's compensation that may be used to purchase shares (25%) and places no dollar limit on the amount of a participant's compensation that may be used to purchase shares under the plan.
-For more information about the Executive Stock Purchase Plan, see "Compensation Discussion and Analysis" on page 21.
+For more information about the Executive Stock Purchase Plan, see "Compensation Discussion and Analysis" on page 20.

 Stock Options.
 Stock options are awarded to many levels of management, including executive officers, to align the long-term interests of AutoZone's management and our stockholders.
-During the 2017 fiscal year, 778 AutoZone employees received stock options.
+During the 2018 fiscal year, 781 AutoZone employees received stock options.
 The stock options shown in the table were granted pursuant to the Amended 2011 Equity Plan.

 Both incentive stock options and non-qualified stock options, or a combination of both, can be granted under the Amended 2011 Equity Plan.
 Incentive stock options have a maximum term of ten years, and non-qualified stock options have a maximum term of ten years and one day.
 The stock options subject to Mr. Rhodes' one-time grant in 2015 vest in equal increments on the fourth and fifth anniversaries of the grant date.
-All options granted during the 2017 fiscal year vest in one-fourth increments over a four-year period.
+All options granted during the 2018 fiscal year vest in one-fourth increments over a four-year period.
 All options granted under the Amended 2011 Equity Plan have an exercise price equal to the fair market value of AutoZone common stock on the date of grant, which is defined as the closing price on the grant date.
 Option repricing is expressly prohibited by the terms of the Amended 2011 Equity Plan.